 Who’s in Charge Here?
 How We Make Choices

 Every day, we make choices.
 But how conscious are we of the choices we make?
 Why do we make poor choices, and so often regret what we’ve done?
 Why do we give into our baser impulses?
+What do Jewish texts teach us about how we act in this world?
 And how can we be more effective in our decision-making process?

 Who Do You Think You Are?
 Awareness, Consciousness and the Construction of the “Self”